founder278/SCU-32/README.md

 The architecture introduces the concept of an **Institutional Artificial Nervous System** — a governance layer capable of sensing structural signals, interpreting system conditions, and coordinating corrective action across institutional structures.

+## Coherence as a Viability Constraint

+SCU-32 defines coherence not as a property, but as a viability constraint.

+Systems remain stable only while their internal signals, incentives, and corrective mechanisms operate within an admissible response window.

+When this constraint is violated, drift accelerates, correction latency increases, and instability emerges.
 ---

 ## Core Idea